anandashar01/bart-transit-equity-full/README.md

 ## License

-This project is released under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is available for educational use.
+All code and analysis is provided as-is.
 Data sources are public domain (Census, BART, AC Transit).

 ## Acknowledgments